-Akita works by capturing calls to web APIs in order to build models of API behavior.
+Akita watches calls to web APIs in order to help you:

 Our client only sends back request and response metadata to the Akita cloud, meaning Akita never sees potentially sensitive data in your requests and responses.

 - Follow this tutorial to use Akita with the Akibox demo service.

 - Follow this Quick Start to use Akita to model AJAX APIs from the browser.
 This technique also works if you are using a standard proxy tool, for instead the Charles Proxy.

 - Follow this Quick Start to use the Akita agent to model traffic going to one of your services.
 Note that you can also generate traffic to a service by using Postman Collections.

 - Learn about how to Integrate with Integration Tests.

 - Learn about how to use a Proxy for Encrypted Traffic.